-Shown here are descriptions, pictures, and videos highlighting a few research projects Craig has been involved in.
-A full list of his publications can be found on his Google Scholar page.
+Shown here are descriptions, pictures, and videos highlighting some of these technologies and robot platforms.
+A full list of publications can be found on my Google Scholar page.

 Jumping is a locomotion modality that allows microrobots to traverse terrain too difficult to walk over.
 The 80 milligram robot shown below1 was fabricated in a MEMS silicon-on-insulator process.
 The robot has an electrostatic inchworm motor etched into its 40 micrometer thick device layer silicon and uses it to store mechanical energy in a spring etched into its 550 micrometer thick silicon substrate.

 The two videos below show the robot vertically jumping more than 3 millimeters in front of a piece of paper with 1mm vertical line spacing.
 A small flex PCB can be seen wirebonded to the robot, which contains three wire tethers that provide power and control to the robot from a microcontroller not seen in the videos.
 The first video is in real time, and the second video is in 1/8th real time.
 This design was both the highest jumping silicon microrobot fabricated using a standard process to date, as well as the first ever silicon microrobot to store energy in a substrate spring with an onboard motor and jump.

 The two images at the bottom are 3D models of the fabricated robot showing how autonomous operation could be achieved by integrating the robot with a CMOS brain chip2 and CMOS solar cell chip3 using MEMS Zero Insertion Force sockets4.

 Etching springs into the silicon substrate will one day allow autonomous microrobots to vertically jump more than one meter.